Bachelor of Science-Computer Science

 This course provides individual instruction.
 Students may repeat the course when topics vary.

 CS 490.
 CS Senior Design I. 3 Hours.

 This course is taken by seniors as the first part of the senior design experience in the semester before CS 491.
 Projects may involve the design of an algorithm, or a software and/or hardware system and topics covered may include the design process, project planning and management, and project costs, and includes aspects of ethics in computer science design, safety, environmental considerations, economic constraints, liability, manufacturing, and marketing.
 Projects are carried out using a team-based approach and selection and analysis of a design project to be continued in CS 491 is carried out.
 Written progress reports, a proposal, a final report, and oral presentations are required.
-Prerequisite: CS 310, CS 353, CS 367, and CS 410 or by instructor consent; open only to Computer Science majors.
-Prerequisite or Corequisite: CS 370.
+Cross-listed with EE 490 and MGT 490.
+Credit can only be awarded for one course.
+Prerequisite: Junior or Senior classification.

 CS 491.
 CS Senior Design II.
 3 Hours.

 Projects involving the design of a device, circuit system, process, or algorithm that have started in the previous semester will be completed.
 Team solution to an computer science design problem as formulated and initiated in CS 490 will continue to take place.
 Written progress reports, a final report, design manuals, and oral presentations are required.
+Cross-listed with MGT 491 and EE 491.
+Credit can only be awarded for one course.
 Prerequisite: CS 490; open only to Computer Science majors.